This is revision 2.2 on 2020/01/07

 While any class can be a magicka support, Sorcerers tend to be best for higher sustain and value as their negates don’t need high damage capabilities.
 They are the best choice for a cleanse-spammer, while providing some cc on opponents with Encase.
 The group need to have one magicka support for every 8 players.

-Magicka Templars are primarily the healers of the group, and will run Remembrance ultimates for massive healing when the group is being bombed.
+Magicka Templars are primarily healers, and will run Remembrance ultimates for massive healing when the group is being bombed.
 Necromancers and Wardens are also amazing healers, NBs can be niche build healers, and DKs less so.
 Each healer will each run a complementary healing support set so that the group has optimal buffs.
 The group needs to have one healer for every 4-5 players (depending on skill, comp, and what you intend to fight).

 Specialized or niche builds can be of great benefit to the group, though too many of them will take away from an optimal group composition.
 One magicka Warden in a defile build, and one magicka DK in a cc build can make great additions to a larger group.

-Stamina Wardens are similar to Stamina Sorcerers in gear, though also use their stamina healing (Soothing Spores) which is not affected by being in an opposing player’s Negate.
+Stamina Wardens use their stamina healing (Soothing Spores) which is not affected by being in an opposing player’s Negate.
 Stamina Wardens tend to have the highest damage from their Shalks, and coordinating these with their own Dawnbreakers and magicka players’ Proxy Detonations can insta-wipe opposing players.
 If there no magicka Wardens in group, then stamina Wardens will take on the responsibility for Sleet ultimates.